NietoDeveloper/DroneDT/backend/README.md

 # Backend
-The backend of the  E-commerce.
+The backend of the Drone DT E-commerce.
 <br />

 ## Pre-requisite